techlead-shootorder/automation/packages/docs/pages/apps/appwrite/connection.md

 :::info
-This page explains the steps you need to follow to set up the Appwrite connection in Automatisch.
+This page explains the steps you need to follow to set up the Appwrite connection in automatisch.
 If any of the steps are outdated, please let us know!
 :::

 1. Login to your Appwrite account: [https://appwrite.io/](https://appwrite.io/).